oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 native apps, this advice applies to all kinds of OAuth clients, including web applications.

+The PKCE code challenge method `plain` SHOULD NOT be used.
+Instead, a code challenge method that does not expose the PKCE verifier in the authorization request SHOULD be used.
+(Otherwise, the attacker A4 can trivially break the security provided by PKCE.)
+Currently, `S256` is the only such code challenge method.

+AS SHOULD provide a way to detect their support for PKCE.
+To this end, they SHOULD either (a) publish, in their AS metadata ([!@RFC8418]), the element `code_challenge_methods_supported` containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

 Authorization servers SHOULD use client authentication if possible.

 Authorization servers SHOULD furthermore consider the recommendations